Hospital or Other Healthcare Facility Pharmacist Practice Assessments

-The Hospital and Other Healthcare Facility Pharmacist Practice Assessment Criteria focus on four key areas (categories):
+The Hospital, Family Health Team, and Long-Term Care Pharmacist Practice Assessment Criteria focus on four key areas (categories):

 For each area, specific performance indicators — which describe the minimum practice requirement for all pharmacists — are identified.
 The guidance section of the criteria illustrates how each performance indicator will apply in practice and provides examples of activities that support each standard.